abirami-21/Data_Structures/README.md

 ## RESULT

-DFS works better than A Star algorithm for the given three mazes in terms of time complexityl.
+DFS works better than A Star algorithm for the given three mazes in terms of time complexity.